MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * Make sure the database name is `postgres`.

 > [!NOTE]
-> If you're running this command on your local workstation, you'll need to make sure you've added a firewall rule for your workstation's IP address.
+> If you're running the *az postgres flexible-server execute* command on your local workstation, make sure you've added a firewall rule for your workstation's IP address.
+You can add a rule with the [az postgres flexible-server firewall-rule create][28] command.
 The same requirement also exists for the command in the next step.
-You can add a rule with the [az postgres flexible-server firewall-rule create][28] command.

 **Step 4.** Grant the user-assigned managed identity necessary permissions on the *restaurants_reviews* database with the following [az postgres flexible-server execute](/cli/azure/postgres/flexible-server#az-postgres-flexible-server-execute) command.